Feline End-of-Life Services

 Every visit is calm, unhurried, and tailored to your cat.
-We come to your home because that is where your cat feels safest -- and where you deserve to be during this time.
+We come to your home because that is where your cat feels safest — and likely where you prefer to be during this time.

-Wondering if it's time is itself an act of love.
+Wondering if it is time to say goodbye is, itself, an act of love.

-During a quality of life visit, your doctor comes to your home to spend unhurried time with your cat in familiar surroundings.
-Together, we evaluate comfort, mobility, appetite, and joy -- the markers that tell us how your cat is experiencing their days.
-We use a feline-adapted quality of life framework, not the standard scales designed for dogs, because cats express discomfort differently and deserve an assessment built for them.
+During a quality-of-life visit, the doctor comes to your home to spend unhurried time with your cat in familiar surroundings.
+Together, we evaluate comfort, mobility, appetite, and joy — the markers that tell us how your cat is experiencing their days.
+We use a feline-adapted quality-of-life framework, not the standard scales designed for other species, because cats express discomfort differently and deserve an assessment tailored to them.

-After the assessment, we talk -- openly and honestly -- about what lies ahead.
+After the assessment, we talk — openly and honestly — about what lies ahead.
 There is no pressure, no timeline imposed from outside.
-Whether the path forward is comfort care, a return visit, or The Soft Farewell, the decision is yours, and we will support it completely.
+Whether the path forward is comfort care, a return visit, or a gentle farewell, the decision is yours, and we will support it completely.

-Your cat will fall into a gentle sleep in the place they feel safest -- your home.
-The entire experience is peaceful, quiet, and centered on your cat's comfort.
+The whole experience is designed so that your cat will fall into a gentle sleep in the place they feel safest — your home.
+The entire process is peaceful, quiet, and centered on your cat’s comfort.

-When your doctor arrives, she takes time to settle in -- meeting your cat, reading their body language, and letting them acclimate to the visit.
+When your doctor arrives, she takes time to talk and address any questions you may have.
+When you are ready, she will meet your cat, read their body language, and let them acclimate to the visit.
 There is no rush.
-The process begins only when your cat is comfortable, and every step is guided by what they need.
-When the time comes, the transition is gentle, painless, and surrounded by the people and places your cat loves most.
+The process begins only when your cat is comfortable, and every step is guided by their needs.
+When the time comes, the transition is gentle and peaceful.

 What happens during sedation?